 Importance of adaptive learning

 Adaptive learning saves teachers time and provides data and analytics that help to undemand students.
-For students it provides a personalized learning experience better suited for their capacity and instant feedback.
-School administrators can improve student performance such as pass rate and proficiency.
+For students, it provides a personalized learning experience better suited for their capacity and instant feedback.
+School administrators can improve student performance, such as pass rate and proficiency.
 (Clark, Kaw and Braga Gomes, 2022) advise using adaptive learning to improve pre-class preparation for both flipped and blended learning.

 How adoptive learning works –